telerik/winforms-docs/controls/editors/timepicker/timepicker.md

 ---
 title: Overview
-page_title: Time Picker | RadTimePicker
+page_title: Time Picker - WinForms TimePicker Control
-description: RadTimePicker allows you to easily enter or adjust time value by selecting the time form a drop down or using the up/down buttons.
+description: WinForms TimePicker allows you to easily enter or adjust time value by selecting the time form a drop down or using the up/down buttons.
 slug: winforms/editors/timepicker
 tags: time,picker
 published: True